Advertisement s

 (Also check out our articles on Invisalign Express & Invisalign Teen)

 However, since clear aligners are removable, they may require more motivation and self-discipline to wear consistently, and they are easier to misplace or lose.
-Lost clear aligners may result in treatment delays and additional replacement costs.
+Lost clear aligners may result in treatment delay and additional replacement costs.
 While fairly comfortable, clear aligners can cause discomfort or mild pain, particularly at the beginning when new aligners are placed and exert pressure on the teeth to move them.
-Additionally, clear aligners are available only from dentists or orthodontists that are manufacturer-certified and trained to offer them; they also may require special and costly maintenance.
-For example, Invisalign’s custom brand cleansers are available only from its manufacturer and are relatively expensive (around $50) compared to traditional cleansers used for orthodontic retainers.
+Additionally, clear aligners are available only from dentists or orthodontists manufacturer-certified and trained to offer them; they also may require special and costly maintenance.
+For example, Invisalign’s custom brand cleansers are available only from its manufacturer and are relatively expensive (nearly $100) compared to traditional cleansers used for orthodontic retainers.

 Clear aligners are made after your dentist/orthodontist takes three-dimensional impressions of your teeth and sends them to a manufacturer-specific laboratory that fabricates your custom-fit clear aligners using computerized technology.
 These aligners are then sent to your dentist/orthodontist to be tried on and evaluated for suitability.
 Clear aligners are provided in sets.
 The number of aligners will depend on your specific orthodontic problem.
 You will wear each new aligner set for a specified amount of time, removing them only to eat, drink, brush and floss.
 With each new aligner set, your teeth slowly adjust and gradually realign to your desired smile.
 At periodic visits, your dentist/orthodontist will provide the next aligner set and evaluate your progress throughout treatment.
 Revision aligners are often requested at the end of the first series of aligners to correct any unfinished detailing.